open-mmlab/mmpose/projects/rtmpose/README.md

 ## 📜 Citation [🔝](#-table-of-contents)

-If you find RTMPose useful in your research, please condier cite:
+If you find RTMPose useful in your research, please consider cite:

 ```bibtex
 @misc{https://doi.org/10.48550/arxiv.2303.07399,